sd17fall/softdes.web/_notebooks/caching-and-decorators.md

-We can change the wrapper to add different instrumentation, without changing the underlying function.
+We can change the wrapper to add different instrumentation, without changing the underlying function:

 ```python